-These investments are valued in these accounts at fair value.
+The investments made to date are in the form of equity to convertible loans and all investments are valued £1,524,560 at fair value.
 To determine the fair value of each investment, the directors have reviewed all the information received from each investee company and also from publicly available information on the internet and whilst all of the information available is all positive there is insufficient information to demonstrate that the fair value is anything other than cost as a result of a lack of other inputs or evidence to suggest an uplift or impairment of the value.

-These are:
+The investments are: